Gus Fring: Season 4

 Gus arranges to meet with Don Eladio and the other cartel leaders to work out the differences that have caused the cartel to disrupt Gus's business and he brings Mike and Jesse with him.
 Jesse cooks a superior batch of meth and Gus offers to have him stay in Mexico and work for the cartel.
 Jesse is apprehensive but the offer is a ruse.
 During the party at Eladio's house to celebrate their rapprochement, Gus tricks Eladio and most of the other cartel leaders into drinking from a poisoned bottle of tequila.
 Gus takes the first drink to alleviate suspicion but forces himself to vomit afterwards.
 During the fight that ensues after cartel leaders begin dying, Jesse helps the ill Gus and wounded Mike escape, killing Hector's last known living grandson, Joaquin Salamanca, in the process.
 He brings them to Dr. Goodman at a makeshift hospital Gus had arranged at his villa.
 After recovering, Gus returns to Albuquerque and taunts Hector, telling him the cartel leaders are all dead, and that because of Joaquin's death, the Salamanca family line ends with Hector.
 Jesse is no longer loyal to Walt and refuses to serve as his protector.
 With the DEA beginning to connect Gale's death to Gus, Gus fires Walt and starts planning to kill Hank, threatening to kill Walt's family if he retaliates or informs.

 After failing to enlist Jesse's help in killing Gus, Walt poisons Andrea's son Brock and convinces Jesse that Gus is responsible.
 Jesse agrees to help Walt, who tries to kill Gus with a pipe bomb attached to his car; Gus senses something amiss and walks away.
 Walt recovers the bomb and Jesse tells him about Gus's routine, including visits to Hector at the nursing home.
-Persuaded by Walt's promise of final revenge against Gus, Hector pretends to be a DEA informant.
-Gus visits Hector and prepares to kill him with a lethal injection, but Hector begins ringing the bell on his wheelchair, which activates the pipe bomb.
-Gus tries to flee but the bomb explodes, killing Hector and Tyrus; Gus appears unharmed at first, but the camera pans to reveal that the blast blew off the right side of his face.
+Persuaded by Walt's promise of final revenge against Gus, Hector pretends to be a DEA informant and allows the bomb to be strapped to the underside of his wheelchair.
+Gus visits Hector and prepares to kill him with a lethal injection, but Hector begins ringing the bell on his wheelchair, which activates the bomb.
+Gus tries to flee but the bomb explodes, killing Hector and Tyrus; Gus appears unharmed at first, but the camera pans to reveal that the blast has torn off the right side of his face.
 He reflexively adjusts his tie before collapsing to the floor, dead.